5 Risks Manufactured Home Community Owners Might Miss

 Manufactured home communities aren’t necessarily responsible for their renters’ belongings.

-But if the personal property of a tenant is stolen, damaged or destroyed because of the action or inaction of the community owner, other renters or their pets, the community may need to settle the claim at its own expense, provided that its insurance doesn’t include coverage for loss or damage to the renter’s personal property.
+But if a tenant's personal property is stolen, damaged, or destroyed because of the action or inaction of the community owner, other renters, or their pets, the community may need to settle the claim at its own expense, provided that its insurance doesn’t include coverage for loss or damage to the renter’s personal property.

-To avoid such situations, we would suggest manufactured home communities to opt for specialized insurance that provides comprehensive coverage.
+To avoid such situations, we suggest that manufactured home communities opt for specialized insurance that provides comprehensive coverage.

 Legal Costs

-A manufactured home community that operates without manufactured home insurance is at risk of having to pay not only the monetary compensations that might be awarded by courts in the future but also the defense costs associated.
+A manufactured home community that operates without manufactured home insurance risks having to pay not only the monetary compensations that courts might award in the future but also the associated defense costs.

 Addressing the Risks

-Opting for a comprehensive renters insurance program specifically designed to meet the unique needs of manufactured home communities remains one of the best ways to protect yourself, your investment and your residents against various perils.
+Opting for a comprehensive renters insurance program designed to meet the unique needs of manufactured home communities remains one of the best ways to protect yourself, your investment, and your residents against various perils.

-To request a free, no-obligation insurance quote or to learn more about how to manage your insurance costs, please contact Triad Financial Services today.
+To request a free, no-obligation insurance quote or learn more about managing your insurance costs, please contact Triad Financial Services today.